As a comet heads to Earth, a family tries to make their way to safety in Greenland.

 Baccarin is excellent as Ali, and probably 60% of the screen time is hers.
 Her cries for her son – the primeval screams of motherhood – are heartbreaking and all-too believable.

 Butler is impressive as a man trying to earn his redemption, and find a safe haven for his wife and child, as the clock ticks inexorably down – and it’s much easier to focus on his acting now Greenland has shown us what to do with his American-Scottish accent.
 Finally he’s playing a Scot who moved to America.
 It’s even a plot point, when an American aggressively questions why John should be saved by the US.

 Gerard Butler films are particularly good at casting character actors to play prickly older relatives.
 Last year it was Nicke Nolte in Angel Has Fallen, this time Scott Glenn is Ali’s father Dale, still angry at his son-in-law.

 And while I often despair of irritating child actors (I know, it’s not their fault) Floyd is very good as Nathan, a child thrust into a terrifying situation devoid of rules and where it’s not clear his parents can save him.

 Greenland has already been out on a big screen across Europe, though it works perfectly well on TV as it’s not really about special effects.
 While the red and orange sky, dotted with burning warhead-like space rocks, becomes a familiar backdrop, a good chunk of the unfolding disaster is relayed via news reports, livestreams and radio shows (plus the obligatory shots of burnt-out national landmarks).

 It’s very well-paced, which makes the bleakness bearable, though maybe afterwards go outside and watch the birds.

-Greenland is available on premium video on demand (PVOD) in the US now, and on Prime Video in the UK on 5 February.
+Greenland is available on premium video on demand (PVOD) in the US now, and on Prime Video in the UK.